 The Late Clinical Experience provides disciplinary clerkships to prepare students for residency and a career of learning in the specialty of their interest.
-The major disciplines will be included through four-week rotations in family medicine, internal medicine, intensive care, obstetrics and gynecology, pediatrics, psychiatry, Surgery 1 and 2, and electives.
+The major disciplines will be included through four-week rotations in family medicine, internal medicine, obstetrics and gynecology, pediatrics, psychiatry, surgery (1 and 2), required selectives in primary care and critical care and additional electives.
 Because of the clinical intensity of the Middle Clinical Experience, many of these clerkships are at the level of a sub-internship.
-The learning society content and recurring progress assessment suites continue through the Late Clinical Experience.
+A Human Medicine course series, Advanced Skills and Knowledge, including the recurring progress assessment suites, occurs throughout the Late Clinical Experience.